 Shirley Ann established the gifted program in the Maricopa Elementary School District and taught second grade in the same district for 22 years.
 Shirley Ann participated in the professional rodeo circuit for 25 years and raised quarter horses on Hartman Ranch.
 She is currently teaching her grandsons to water ski and enjoys traveling with her husband, Philip McD.

-Adam P. Hawkins, President, Global External Relations
+Adam Hawkins, President, Global External Relations

 Adam is a leading authority when it comes to merging government relations, public affairs and community outreach.
 He has a range of first-hand experience related to external relations in the fields of economic development, rural affairs, environmental and natural resources policy.
-A fixture in the public affairs, communications, and lobbying community for over a decade, his insight is sought after and trusted by clients across the globe.
+A fixture in the public affairs, communications, and lobbying community for over a decade, Adam’s insight is sought after and trusted by clients across the globe.
 He started his career as a staffer in the United States Senate.
 Prior to launching Global External Relations, he worked within two leading public policy firms, assisting clients on issues that included environment, water, natural resources, taxation, HR, commerce, transportation, and public lands.

-‘Jake’ was born on a small farm in central Kansas.
+Jake was born on a small farm in central Kansas.
 At the age of 17 he was hired to work as a laborer on the Union Pacific’s big steel gang near Frankfort, Kansas, and continued to excel in the railroad business.
 In 1969, Jake joined the Union Pacific Management Team and was one of the youngest officers in the Engineering Department.
 Later, Jake was promoted to Director of Train Operations.
 Jake has extensive experience in transforming major terminals on the Union Pacific Railroad to first place in safety.
 His experience and expertise in crisis management during strikes, floods, fires, derailments and chemical spills has Jake sought after by the Secretary of the United States Department of Transportation; he continues to maintain a secret government clearance.

 Jake served in the United States Air Force during the Vietnam conflict.
 Washington, D.C.’s American Railroad Association has named railroading’s most prestigious safety award after him and it’s known throughout the railroad industry as the ‘JAKE’ award.
 He was named North America’s Railroad Man of the Year in 1994, Citizen of the Year in 1998 and was recognized as one of the great railroaders of the 20th century.
 He is presently the President and CCO of the Copper Basin Railway, Inc. in Hayden, Arizona.